mleager/Kubernetes-Basics/4-Secrets & ConfigMaps/Encryption at Rest/README.md

 This is because the encryption was applied after `secret-1` was already stored inside ETCD.
 So only Secrets stored after the encryption will be encrypted.

-To encrypt `secret-1` we only need to update/reapply the Secret.
+To encrypt `secret-1` we only need to update/reapply the Secret. <br>
-`kubectl get secrets --all-namespaces -o json | kubectl replace -f -`
+`$ kubectl get secrets --all-namespaces -o json | kubectl replace -f -`